WOODRUFF

 I then imagine the person dead and the sort of comments people will leave on their ‘wall’.

 What I hate most about obituaries is that they are never honest.
-Everyone was a saint and lived a life that brought constant joy to others.
+Everyone eulogized was, “a force of nature,” and a saint and lived a life that brought constant joy to others.

-When I die I want the actual gigabytes of porn I streamed detailed.
+When I die, I want the actual gigabytes of porn I streamed detailed to the last byte.

-I’m imagining Hamlet at the grave and he’s turning the skull ‘round and ‘round and there’s a Facebook ‘LIKE’ thumb etched into the dome-top.
+I’m imagining Hamlet at the grave, and he’s turning the skull ‘round and ‘round, and there’s a Facebook ‘LIKE’ thumb etched into the bone-dome-top.

 Well I looked at the granite markers